 20. Kerid Crater

-It also appears that water changes colors according to seasons and sunlight, and often freezes.
-Kerid Crater is worth visiting when visiting Iceland because it is a breathtaking natural wonder that visitors can explore.
+It also appears that water changes colors according to seasons and sunlight and often freezes.
+Kerid Crater is worth visiting in Iceland because it is a remarkable natural wonder that visitors can explore.
 It is among the destinations to see on a trip from Reykjavik tour.

 Yes, I said it.
 Greenland is a day trip from Reykjavik.
-You’ll obviously need to take a plane but Iceland makes for one of the best access points to Greenland than well, Greenland itself.
+You’ll need to take a plane, but Iceland makes for one of the best access points to Greenland, well, Greenland itself.

-You can fly from the capital city of Iceland to Greenland’s capital city Nuuk in just under 3 hours.
-Once you’re there you can explore the world’s second-largest ice cap, visit Inuit villages, or go dog sledding.
-Just make sure you bring a heavy-duty jacket and be prepared for any type of weather.
+You can fly from Iceland’s capital city to Greenland’s capital city, Nuuk, in just under 3 hours.
+Once there, you can explore the world’s second-largest ice cap, visit Inuit villages, or go dog sledding.
+Just make sure you bring a heavy-duty jacket and be prepared for any weather.

 22. The Faroe Islands